-Associate Professor Steiner is a NHMRC-ARC Dementia Research Development Fellow and Research Director and Neurocognition Laboratory Lead at NICM Health Research Institute.
+Associate Professor Steiner-Lim is a NHMRC-ARC Dementia Research Development Fellow and Neurocognition Laboratory Lead at NICM Health Research Institute.
 Her research investigates the psychopharmacological effects of complementary medicines on the neural activity of people living with the early signs of dementia.

-Dr Armour joined NICM Health Research Institute in 2016 as a Postdoctoral Senior Research Fellow working in the area of women's health, with a specific interest in dysmenorrhea and chronic pelvic pain.
+Associate Professor Armour joined NICM Health Research Institute in 2016 as a Postdoctoral Senior Research Fellow working in the area of women's health, with a specific interest in dysmenorrhea and chronic pelvic pain.
 His background is a mixture of western and eastern medicine, having completed an honours degree in biomedicine before training as a traditional Chinese medicine practitioner.
 Associate Professor Armour is also the Institute's HDR Director.